vscode-django/vscode-django/README.md

 # Django extension for Visual Studio Code

-> Beautiful syntax and snippets for perfectionists with deadlines
+> Beautiful syntax and scoped snippets for perfectionists with deadlines

 ## Usage